aspose-barcode/Aspose.BarCode-Documentation/net/getting-started/product-overview/_index.md

 ***Aspose.BarCode for .NET*** is a multifunctional component library realized through Managed C# to address various barcode processing tasks.
 It allows deploying generation and recognition functionality for different barcode types (linear, matrix, and postal) at any angle in a fast and easy way.
 This library enables compatibility with most of the existing barcode specifications and standards, supporting over 60 symbologies (1D, 2D including QR codes, and postal).
 The detailed listing of all available barcode symbologies is provided in [Barcode Types and Image Formats](/barcode/net/barcode-types-and-image-formats/).

 ***Aspose.BarCode for .NET*** can be utilized in three ways: through a console application, Windows Forms, or WPF.
 Using GUI controls in Aspose.BarCode for .NET, developers can drag and drop controls on Windows Forms and set properties in the GUI-mode.
 For developers who want to work with barcodes in the backend, the library provides the corresponding class *BarcodeGenerator*.
-Finally, ***Aspose.BarCode for .NET*** enables a DLL for the Microsoft WPF framework to allow implementing WPF-based barcode applications.
+Finally, ***Aspose.BarCode for .NET*** supports the Microsoft WPF framework to enable WPF-based barcode applications.

 ***Aspose.BarCode for .NET*** benefits from important characteristics that make it an efficient, flexible, and easy-to-use tool.
 First, it is a fully functional library that enables both generating and recognizing barcodes.
 Moreover, barcodes can be generated in various high-quality image formats including two vector ones.
 The other key advantage is that the library allows recognizing barcodes even of very low quality or being significantly distorted.
 Therefore, the recognition precision is high for most of the available barcode types.
 ***Aspose.BarCode for .NET*** provides full-featured demos and code samples prepared in C# to allow developers to get a better understanding of the library and its capabilities.